Unwind: Neal Shusterman’s Unwound Cookies

 - In a medium bowl, whisk together flour, salt, and baking soda.

-- In medium bowl of a standing mixer, cream butter and sugars on medium-high speed until light and fluffy, about 3 minutes.
+- In a medium bowl of a standing mixer, cream butter and sugars on medium-high speed until light and fluffy, about 3 minutes.
 Add eggs and vanilla, and combine.
 Add dry ingredients and mix on low speed until just combined.
 Do not overmix.

 - Divide batter equally between 4 small bowls (about 1 cup of batter per bowl).
 Use a spoon to mix the rolled oats and raisins into the batter in one bowl, the cocoa powder into another bowl, the chocolate morsels into another bowl, and the peanut butter morsels into the last bowl.

 - Generously dust your hands with flour.
 Roll a marble-sized ball from each bowl.
-Push the 4 balls together snugly, place on an ungreased cookie sheet, and flatten slightly with your palm.
+Push the 4 balls together snugly, place them on an ungreased cookie sheet, and flatten slightly with your palm.
 Continue with remaining batter, placing the dough shapes 2 inches apart.
 Bake for 11 – 12 minutes, or until cookies are browned on top.
 Allow cookies to cool for 10 minutes on baking sheets, then remove to a cooling rack.

 Yield: About 18 large cookies